 Bayek started to feel less like a father looking for revenge and more like a mercenary exchanging assassinations for information like currency.
 AC Origins’ main quests only gave me motivation and a sense of attachment to Bayek when it felt personal.
 Midway through the game, It didn’t feel personal anymore.
 This is when Origins’ main quests started to lose their allure.
 My assassinations no longer fueled my fire for revenge and I saw myself slowly start to stray away from main quests.

-To make up for the lack of immersion as a Medjay in the main quest, I directed my focus to a large number of side quests throughout this open world.
+To make up for the lack of immersion as a Medjay in the main quest, I then directed my focus to a large number of side quests throughout this open world.
 These side missions for me were what really highlighted your responsibilities as protector of the people of Egypt and instilled a sense of motivation.
-The quests weren’t vague, they often told stories of the person that needs help and gave me a deeper sense of what troubles the people.
+The quests weren’t vague, they often told a story and it gave me a deeper sense of what troubles the people.

-Although it was nice to feel accomplished and bask in whatever emotions arisen from the different side quests, this actually was a huge problem.
-These side quests are optional and if I hadn’t been open to taking them on, I would have had to rely on the main quest’s storyline to provide emotion and motivation but it struggles to invoke emotion.
+Although it was nice to feel accomplished and bask in whatever emotions had arisen from the different side quests, this actually was a huge problem.
+These side quests are optional and if I hadn’t been open to taking them on, I would have had to rely on the main quest’s storyline to provide emotion and motivation but it struggles to do this.

 The deaths of certain characters weren’t as hard-hitting for me, mainly because the story didn’t do a great job of showing me why Bayek felt so strongly for these characters in the first place.